Ketchup for Canning (Better than Heinz)

 Tips

-- If you don’t want to boil down the ketchup in a pot, you can also use an electric roasting pan.
+- If you don’t want to boil down the ketchup in a pot, you can also use a crock pot or an electric roasting pan.
 We used this last year, and it makes a darker red color finished result but the taste and texture are the same.
 The benefit of this is that there is no boiling liquid splashing up and burning you.
-I also get tomato splatters all over my kitchen when I boil in a pot and the electric roasting pan avoids that.
+I also get tomato splatters all over my kitchen when I boil in a pot.
 You also don’t need to stand there and stir constantly.
-We keep the lid off the roasting pan so the liquid is able to evaporate quickly.
+We keep the lid off the the crock pot and roasting pan so the liquid is able to evaporate quickly.

 - If you don’t have a food mill or sauce maker, remove the seeds from the tomatoes prior to roasting.
 Tomato seeds are so bitter and will ruin a finished sauce.
 Remove the skins after roasting and use a blender or food processor instead to get a super smooth finished ketchup for canning.